Transport on the Gold Coast, Queensland: Brisbane Airport

 Brisbane Airport is the primary domestic and international airport servicing South East Queensland.
 Brisbane Airport is located in Queensland's state capital of Brisbane and is only a one-hour drive from the Gold Coast CBD in Southport to the Airport.
 The airport services 31 airlines flying to 50 domestic and 29 international destinations, in total amounting in more than 22.9 million passengers who travelled through the airport in 2017.

 The airport has two railway stations as part of a privately owned airport rail line.
 The international terminal railway station is elevated and located next to the international terminal, as is the domestic railway station.
-The Airtrain Citylink travels via the Queensland Rail City network to Brisbane CBD, trains continuing to the Gold Coast, terminating at Varsity Lakes.
+The Airtrain Citylink travels via the Queensland Rail Citytrain network to Brisbane CBD, trains continuing to the Gold Coast, terminating at Varsity Lakes.

 Historic

 The South Coast Railway Line was a railway line that connected the towns of the South Coast region (now known as the City of the Gold Coast) with Brisbane, the state capital.
 The Beenleigh railway line was opened in 1885 with a further 42 kilometer extension being completed to Southport in 1889.
 The initial stretch from Beenleigh included stations at Yatala, Ormeau, Pimpama, Coomera, Oxenford, Helensvale, Coombabah, Ernest Junction and Southport.
-An extension from Southport to Queensland/ New South Wales border town of Tweed Heads was completed in 1903.
+An extension from Southport to Queensland/New South Wales border town of Tweed Heads was completed in 1903.
 The extension included an extra 11 stations to towns like Nerang and Coolangatta before finally terminating in Tweed Heads.

 Passenger trains ran from South Brisbane to Southport with connecting trains from Ernest Junction or Southport to Tweed Heads.
 Picnic and excursion trains ran through from South Brisbane to Tweed Heads on Sundays.

 Due to the popularity of the motor car in the 1950s and political interest in funding road transport, the Tweed Heads stretch of the line was closed in 1961 with the Southport line closing itself in 1964.
 For over 30 years since closure of the South Coast line in 1964 the closest railway station for the Gold Coast was in Beenleigh.
 A new railway line following a different alignment adjacent to the Pacific Motorway called the Gold Coast railway line was finally constructed with the first stage completed to Helensvale in 1996, once again giving the growing city of the Gold Coast a rail connection to Brisbane.